Derry top group as Donegal beat Monaghan to second

 The Tir Conaill men will play their preliminary quarter-final at home while Monaghan will be on the road after finishing on three points from as many games.

-With Clare already having been knocked out of the championship before this weekend's games, it was a three-way race for top spot in Group Four.
+With Clare - whose long-serving manager Colm Collins stepped down following the Derry game -already having been knocked out of the championship before this weekend's games, it was a three-way race for top spot in Group Four.

-Going into Saturday's matches, Monaghan were ahead of Derry in top spot on points scored it is the back-to-back Ulster champions who will have the luxury of skipping the preliminary stage before they attempt to reach the All-Ireland semi-finals for the second year in a row.
+Going into Saturday's matches, Monaghan were ahead of Derry at the top on points scored it is the back-to-back Ulster champions who will have the luxury of skipping the preliminary stage before they attempt to reach the All-Ireland semi-finals for the second year in a row.

 |All-Ireland SFC Group Four